Originally published in the Coalition for Juvenile Justice.

 Learn from past efforts and outcomes, move forward more informed.

 History often repeats itself.
 For juvenile justice, there are several past efforts that are repeating themselves today.
 For over thirty years, strategies for dealing with juvenile delinquency have sought to balance the desires for rehabilitation, punishment and treatment.
 Early rehabilitation efforts may have fallen short of success due to lack of results, funding, or support services.
 Early punitive responses of incarceration proved equally ineffective.
 Individuals experienced long-term trauma, decreased educational and economic attainment, and ongoing contact with the criminal justice system.
 However, we can learn from this past and acknowledge the decades of research on adolescent development, antisocial behaviors and juvenile justice that provides agencies with promising practices and programs.
+The types of juvenile justice programs focused on rehabilitation vary, although communities and youth have experienced the most benefits when programs have one or more of the following:- Interpersonal skills training

 - Behavioral management